Hammer Damage: Career

 Hammer Damage was founded in 1978, by Mike Hammer and Dave Zagar (a.k.a.
 Donny Damage) after their split from the Rubber City Rebels.
 The original line-up included George Cabaniss on guitar, Scott Winkler on bass, Damage on guitar and Hammer on drums.
 The Hammer Damage Band started out in 1978 and quickly built a strong following in the Akron-Kent music scene.
 They also enjoyed some modest success in Cleveland, Columbus, Kent and Youngstown.

 Some of the band's highlights included opening for the B-52's and Public Image Ltd. at the Cleveland Agora, and several shows in New York with the Dead Boys.
 The band released a couple of singles and appeared on a compilation albums of Ohio bands.
 After some extended trips to New York and Los Angeles, and several line-up changes, the band finally fizzled out around 1984.

 Hammer Damage contributed a song, "Noise Pollution" to the Bowling Balls From Hell II LP on Clone Records.
 Hammer Damage were one of the three bands profiled in the 2005 PBS documentary, If You're Not Dead, Play, along with Chi-Pig and Unit 5.
-Their song "I Don't Wanna be a Punk No More" was featured in the Audience TV series Mr. Mercedes in 2017.
+Their song "Laugh" was featured in the Audience TV series Mr. Mercedes in 2017.